luis-orantes/doc-dev-notes/notes/english/mac/install/brew/README.md

 Homebrew automatically handles dependencies, ensuring smooth installations and updates.
 Its key advantages include saving time with one-line commands, organizing software in a central directory, enabling quick updates via `brew upgrade`, and offering an extensive repository of software through "formulae" (packages) and "casks" (GUI applications).
 This makes Homebrew a go-to tool for developers and power users seeking efficiency and control over their macOS environment.

+### Formulae vs Casks

+**Formulae** are used to install command-line tools, libraries, and other terminal-based software, such as `git`, `wget`, or programming environments like `python`.
+They are lightweight and optimized for terminal use without a graphical interface.
+On the other hand, **casks** are designed to install macOS applications that come with a graphical user interface (GUI), such as `Google Chrome`, `Slack`, or `Visual Studio Code`.
+Casks automate the process of downloading, installing, and moving GUI-based apps to the Applications folder, eliminating the need for manual installation.